pa28/GuiPi/README.md

 1. **Ephemeris Model** This class manages all the ephemeris data and calculations in one location, distributing the results as needed throughout the program using callbacks.

+1. **Settings** A class to maintain user modifiable sttings in an SQLite3 database in the users' home directory.

 # Dependencies